frankiearzu/DSMTools/DSM Forward Programming/readme.md

 Please use:
 - Color_480x272:  for Radiomaster TX16S or equivalent screen (480x272)
 - Black_White:    (Beta Version for MINimal memory usage) for older radios (Smaller screens 128x64 and limited memory)
+- In_Development: New code that is still in testing stages.
+Unless you want to help test it, don't use it yet.

 ## Color Version
 ![main-menu](https://user-images.githubusercontent.com/32604366/230751340-dd118f36-1884-405b-b12b-81cba16c7321.png)